googlecreativelab/air-snare/README.md

 4. Open the sketch and flash
-- Download or clone this repo
+- Download or clone the [tf4micro motion kit repo](https://github.com/googlecreativelab/tf4micro-motion-kit)
 - Open the **arduino** <folder> and double click on <tinyml-experiment-imu-ble-interface.ino> file
 - Click the Right arrow in the top left corner to build and upload the sketch.
 ![Arduino Port](/readme_images/buttons.png)

 - **Warning**: This process may take a few minutes.
 Also, warnings may populate but the upload should still succeed in spite of them.
 - If the sketch is installed, the LED on the board should flash red and green.